How Long Does It Take to Get an MBA?

 There's definitely no right age to get an MBA.
 This will be entirely different for everyone.

-If you're in your early to mid-20s and just out of college, it could be a good time in your life to get an MBA.
-You might be one of the youngest ones in your class, but it may be more convenient for you to earn your master's now rather than later.
+If you're in your early to mid-20s and just out of college, it may be more convenient for you to earn your master's now rather than later.

 Your 20s aren't the only time in your life when it may be good to earn your MBA.
 Your 30s, 40s, 50s and beyond are all great times to learn more about the business world today if you're ready to take your knowledge and skills to the next level.

-And, as a more seasoned member of the working world, you'll have the added benefit of bringing real-life experiences to assignments.
-Earning your degree is an opportunity for you to evolve as a professional.
-Whether your role is expanding or you're looking for something new, an MBA education can help you position yourself for careers across a broad number of industries.
+Whether your role is expanding or you're looking for something new, an MBA education can help you position yourself for careers across a range of industries.

 How to Get an MBA